Expand description

 - Runs the snippet

-- Serializes and deserialized the VM, using a specified format.
+A - Serializes and deserialized the VM, using a specified format.

 - Runs the snipped

-in the deserialized VM.
+Bin the deserialized VM.

-The test verifies that the result from this is the same as the result from the VM for the concatenated snippet AB
+The test verifies that the result from this is the same as the result from the VM for the concatenated snippet AB.

-The test suite macro
+§The test suite macro

-However the preferred way to write a suite of unit tests is to use the test_suite
+However the preferred way to write a suite of unit tests is to use the test_suite macro.

 This macro removes a bunch of boilerplate and makes it easy to add new test cases.